RasulOs/deki/README.md

 in gradio section.

-If you want a production ready code generator or AI agent then fine-tune the model to get high quality result because the image description is quite long and complex.
+If you want a production ready code generator or AI agent then fine-tune the model to get high quality results because the image description is quite long and complex.

 ---